 Figure 6. (a) Coates & Levi's (2014, Fig. 4, annotated), illustrating their 'hockey stick model' that describes the dependence of centre-to-centre critical spacing on target size.
 The filled circles show Siderov et al.'s (2013) data for Sloan letters surrounded by bars.
 Note that the slope is \approx 1.0, i.e. an increase of letter size leads to an increase of c-c CS by the same amount.
-The figure is annotated to emphasize that the abscissa is different from the previous figures and no eccentric data are shown. (b) Possible shapes of Bouma's law in the visual field's very centre (with a slope of 0.5 = 22.5°) that would be compatible with the hockey-stick model.
+The figure is annotated to emphasize that the abscissa is different from the previous figures and no eccentric data are shown. (b) A wide range of stimuli underlie the data shown in that figure, among them (top) the classical arrangement of Flom et al. (1963) or the Ts from Toet & Levi (1992) (reproduced from Strasburger et al., 2011, Fig. 19b, 19f, respectively) but also (bottom) various Gaussian and Gabor targets (Hariharan, Levi, & Klein, 2005, from Fig. 1 and Fig. 2). (c) Possible shapes of Bouma's law in the visual field's very centre (with a slope of 0.5 = 22.5°) that would be compatible with the hockey-stick model.

+Summary 2.
 In summary, crowding is not just a peripheral phenomenon.
-It is present, and in a sense even more important, in the foveal area.
-Also beware that saying "in foveal vision" would likely mean something else.
+It is present, and in a sense even more important, in the foveal area of around five degree diameter.
+The most prominent example might be reading.
+Also, beware that saying "in foveal vision" would likely mean something else, namely the situation where the observer fixates and in which then often only the foveal bouquet counts.
+The term 'foveal crowding", as described e.g. by the hockey-stick model, likewise refers to the very centre, not the foveal area.

-That said, however, crowding has as yet only been tested within the centre 25°-radius visual field.
-That is a far cry from the "real" periphery - in perimetry and ophthalmology the peripheral visual field refers to the area from 30° eccentricity outwards.
+That said, however, crowding has yet only been tested within the centre 25°-radius visual field.
+That is 'a far cry' from the "real" periphery - in perimetry and ophthalmology the peripheral visual field refers to the area from 30° eccentricity outwards.
 Within that 30° radius, the area is referred to as the "central visual field".
-The periphery in that sense is several times the central field in area.
-It extends, on the temporal side, to around 107° eccentricity (Rönne, 1915; Traquair, 1938).
-Note in that context: Not to 90° as stated in many or most modern textbooks.
-But that is another myth story (Strasburger, 2017b; Bach, 2017).
+The periphery in that sense is several times the central field in area (about seven times).
+It extends, on the temporal side, to around 107° eccentricity as discussed in the next section.
+Note in that context: Not to 90° as stated in most modern textbooks.
+But that is another myth story for the next section (cf. Strasburger, 2017b; Bach, 2017).